jmwohl/Openframe-JSClientDocs/source/index.html.md

 The base API url is `https://api.geocod.io/v1/`.

-You can also use Geocodio over plain HTTP at `http://api.geocod.io/v1/`, but it's not recommended.
+You can also use Geocodio over plain HTTP, but it's not recommended.

 All HTTP responses (including errors) are returned with [JSON-formatted](http://www.json.org) output.

-We may add additional fields to the output, but existing fields will never be changed or removed without a new API version release.
+We may add additional properties to the output in the future, but existing properties will never be changed or removed without a new API version release.

 <aside class="notice">
 Note the versioning prefix in the base url, which is required for all requests.